-In truth, priming is a key step in the painting process and, when necessary, will make your work go far smoother while giving you a much better final result as well.
+In truth, applying primer before paint is a key step in the painting process and will make your work go far smoother while giving you a much better final result as well.

 What is Primer?

 Primer is an undercoat, usually a fast-drying water-based paint layer that goes on thick and forms a strong attachment with the wall without soaking in.

 - Priming Evens Out your Surface

 A good layer of primer covers up and disguises imperfections or unwanted texture in your wall or project surface.
 These can be features like scuffs, sanded repair patches, or wood grain—which would otherwise be obvious and evident underneath your paint layer.

 If you’re painting a dark surface with a light color, or the surface has stains or discoloration, priming provides a thick layer to block out that color so the paint that goes on overtop is smooth and uniform.